-If, however, you’re just looking at a short, part-time course a B-2 tourist visa may be sufficient.
+If, however, you're just looking at a short, part-time course a B-2 tourist visa might be sufficient.

 Once a school or program has admitted you and you've indicated that you will attend (usually by paying a deposit), the school will prepare a Form I-20 Certificate of Eligibility.
 F-1 students will get what's called an I-20AB, and M-1 students will get an I-20MN.
 You'll be submitting this form as part of your application for student status.
 The school should not charge you any money for issuing the I-20.

-Your next step will be to prepare a Change of Status application, using USCIS Form I-539 (available as a free download).
+Your next step will be to prepare a Change of Status application, using USCIS Form I-539 (available as a free download, though you'll need to pay a fee to file it).
 Attach a separate I-539A Supplement for your spouse and each child who will be staying in the United States with you.
-Form I-539 has more than one use—don’t be confused by the presence of questions that don’t apply to you.
+Form I-539 has more than one use—don't be confused by the presence of questions that don't apply to you.

 This is a complex area of the law.
 You might wish to consult an immigration attorney before trying to handle it on your own.